Mr. Payback: An Interactive Movie: Plot

 There is one sequence in the film where the audience can choose to subject Mr. Payback himself to their choices.

 The film culminates in a game show sequence called Payback Time, where three previous antagonists, such as the Car Jerk, are brought back and humiliated in various challenges that are selected by the audience.
 At the beginning of the segment, the audience chooses whether Paul Anka or Ice-T makes a special guest appearance.
+Depending on the choices made throughout the film, an epilogue scene would be included in which Mr. Payback and his assistant Gwen celebrate a successful operation by going to the movies, where they take revenge against a pair of teenagers who refuse to stop talking.